 - From a strict probability standpoint, I will have some recovery

 Over the next several months, I will do everything in my power to get to the gym and do what I am able, follow my nutritional plan and try not to dwell on the worst-case scenarios.
-I will also continuously work on appreciating what I have and how lucky I am.
+I will also continue work on appreciating what I have and how lucky I am.

 I didn’t write this to get sympathy, but more to demonstrate that everyone has problems and how you deal with them determines success and happiness.
-Hopefully I can continue to be a positive influence on the people who listen to my advice not only through my words but my actions.
+Hopefully, I can continue to be a positive influence on the people who listen to my advice not only through my words but my actions.

 This means I will do my best to wake up each day with the best attitude possible, and remind myself that with every challenge I overcome I become stronger than I ever could just lifting weights.
 That knowledge in my lemonade.

 Do you have more questions about this blog post or Dr. Charlie Seltzer’s weight loss program?
 Contact Us and we’ll get back to you within 24 hours.